talkaminsky/istanbul-code-coverage-example/README.md

 # istanbul-code-coverage-example
-Example project for istanbul jasmin and supertest integration
+Example project for istanbul jasmine and supertest integration

 Read the full blog-post here